maliahavlicek/what2do2day/README.md

 | name   	| String    	| Page click use visited 	| None, set by app developer 	| n/a           	|
 | type   	| String    	| page or modal          	| None, set by app developer 	| n/a           	|

-The metrics page data is aggregated to counts by name only at this time and presented on the Metrics page.
+The metrics page data is read through an aggregated query to get counts of clicks by name and presented on the Metrics page.
 At a future point, it might be nice to see how more events are joined, initiated from the Places page or the Events page.

 The design documentation around the pages metrics can be found in the Page tab of the [metrics spreadsheet](https://docs.google.com/spreadsheets/d/1IRcafdaRZDiYhr5YtFVhcnb1w3mtcNLNPzOdSg6LiX4/edit?usp=sharing).
 #### Places